ACH2024/ACH/README.md

 Our model achieves the following performance on Predator-Prey:

 ![image](fig.png)

+More results and details is presented in our paper Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning.

 ## Contributing

 This codebase is based on  [PyMARL](https://github.com/oxwhirl/pymarl) codebases which are open-sourced.